s0p4L1n3/docker-glpi/README.md

+This fork is intended only to provide method to deploy glpi on air gap network.
+The official method does not permit to run the docker on air gap network as it try to download within the container the GLPI source.

 # Project to deploy GLPI with docker

 ![Docker Pulls](https://img.shields.io/docker/pulls/diouxx/glpi) ![Docker Stars](https://img.shields.io/docker/stars/diouxx/glpi) [![](https://images.microbadger.com/badges/image/diouxx/glpi.svg)](http://microbadger.com/images/diouxx/glpi "Get your own image badge on microbadger.com") ![Docker Cloud Automated build](https://img.shields.io/docker/cloud/automated/diouxx/glpi)